Slack vs Discord: Everything You Need to Know

 Video/voice communication

-While Slack might be better for textual communication, Discord is the king of voice and video communication.
+While Slack may be better suited for text-based communication, Discord stands out when it comes to voice and video.

-Discord takes video and voice communication to the next level, which makes sense since these are the most important features of a chat app for gamers.
+Discord takes video and voice communication to the next level, which makes sense since these are the most important features of a communication app for gamers.

 Apart from text channels, Discord also has voice channels, where thousands of people can join in on a voice call, and up to 25 can join in via video at the same time — for free!

-I noticed that Discord offers outstanding voice and video quality, and I like that you can video chat and share screen at the same time.
+I noticed that Discord offers great voice and video quality, and I like that you can video chat and share your screen at the same time.

 Paid plans and Server Boosts can up your video and audio quality, which is already better than Slack’s.